Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ---

 {{%notice warning%}}
 This is work-in-progress.
-The event-driven architecture is still in analysis.
+Things may change
 {{% /notice%}}

 The new generation of Altinn is moving to an [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture).